-- Maintaining a 2.5 GPA in the major. - Maintaining a 2.0 cumulative GPA. - Achieving a grade of C or better in each major course, except ATRG 1460, 1490, 1500, and 1590, which require a grade of B- or better. - Performing satisfactory work in the clinical setting as noted on clinical course syllabi. - Adhering to all policies and procedures contained in the Athletic Training Program Handbook. - · Maintaining up-to-date health status requirements.
+- 1. Maintaining a 2.5 GPA in the major. - 2.
+Maintaining a 2.0 cumulative GPA. - Achieving a grade of C or better in each major course, except ATRG 1460, 1490, 1500, and 1590, which require a grade of B- or better. - 4.
+Performing satisfactory work in the clinical setting as noted on clinical course syllabi. - 5.
+Adhering to all policies and procedures contained in the Athletic Training Program Handbook. - 6.
+Maintaining up-to-date health status requirements.

 Students falling short in areas five and six above will be required to address those deficiencies immediately.
 Students falling short in one or more of the areas one through four as outlined above will have a minimum of one semester and a maximum of two semesters to correct their deficiencies.
 Students must then appeal to the Athletic Training Education Committee for reinstatement.
 Individuals who fail to correct deficiencies within two semesters or are otherwise denied appeal will not be permitted to continue in major coursework and clinical experiences.
-Furthermore, if a student is admitted into the athletic training program on probationary status, the student must meet the requirements for retention in the program as indicated in the acceptance letter by the conclusion of the following semester (conclusion of the first semester in the program, usually the fall semester).
+Furthermore, if a student is admitted into the athletic training program on probationary status, the student must meet the requirements for retention in the program as indicated in the acceptance letter.
 If the student fails to meet the probationary admission requirements, the student will be withdrawn from the athletic training program and must follow the above procedures to seek reinstatement.

 The athletic training program at Anderson University will accept transfer students as long as they meet the program admission requirements listed above.
 The level the student is placed in the athletic training program depends on competencies and proficiencies completed at the previous institution and the student's ability to demonstrate mastery of specific competencies and proficiencies.
-Please contact the program director for Athletic Training Education about your particular situation.
+The student will be required to provide proof of the evaluated competencies and proficiencies from the previous institution.
+The student is asked to contact the Program Director of Athletic Training Education for information pertaining to the student's situation.
 Transfer students must also meet Anderson University's requirements for admission (see the Admissions section in this catalog).

 All athletic training students admitted into the athletic training program will incur travel costs required for off-campus clinical rotations and other related expenses (i.e., uniform requirements).
 Athletic training students who are also athletes will be allowed to participate in one sport each academic year and may be required to complete an additional semester to fulfill the requirements for all clinical rotations.
-Furthermore, students who are also athletes will not be allowed to participate in their sport and engage in clinical experiences simultaneously.
+Furthermore, student athletes will not be allowed to participate in their sport and engage in a clinical experience with that sport simultaneously.